LogtalkDotOrg/logtalk3/manuals/_sources/libraries/arbitrary.rst.txt

    arbitrary::shrink(foo, Large, Small) :-
        ...

+The ``shrink/3`` should either succeed or fail but never throw an exception.

 It is also possible to define edge cases for a given type for use with QuickCheck implementations.
 For example: